kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 When you have the logging window up, send requests through to the proxy and you can get some very detailed debugging logging going through the log tail.

 {{% notice warning %}}
 Keep in mind that this command will actually [change](https://github.com/solo-io/gloo/blob/c2e025728df3c66c67275ac718e251a275d32bd3/projects/gloo/cli/pkg/cmd/gateway/logs.go#L65) the log level to `debug`.
-You may want to revert it to `info` after that (see below).
+You might want to revert it to `info` after that, as shown in the following commands.
 {{% /notice %}}

 A more advanced way of changing the log level, globally or on a per-logger basis, is through the Envoy Admin endpoints: